eegg/school-policies-and-procedures/staff-handbook-discipline.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Whether a request for a companion is reasonable will depend on the circumstances of each individual case.
-In considering a request to be accompanied, consideration will be given to whether it would be reasonable to prevent an employee to be accompanied by a colleague whose presence would prejudice the hearing or who might have a conflict of interest.
-Nor would it be reasonable for an employee to ask to be accompanied by a colleague from a geographically remote location when someone suitably qualified was available locally.
+Whether a request for a companion is reasonable
+will depend on the circumstances of each individual case.
+In considering a request to be accompanied,
+consideration will be given to
+whether it would be reasonable to prevent an employee
+to be accompanied by a colleague
+whose presence would prejudice the hearing
+or who might have a conflict of interest.
+Nor would it be reasonable for
+an employee to ask to be accompanied by
+a colleague from a geographically remote location
+when someone suitably qualified was available locally.

-2. Fellow employees or trade union officials do not have to accept a request to accompany an employee, and they should not be pressurised to do so.
+Fellow employees or trade union officials
+do not have to accept a request to accompany an employee,
+and they should not be pressurised to do so.

-3. Any employee who has agreed to accompany a colleague is entitled to take a reasonable amount of paid time off to fulfil that responsibility.
-This will cover the hearing and to allow time for the companion to familiarise themselves with the case and confer with the employee before and after the hearing.
+Any employee who has agreed to accompany a colleague
+is entitled to take a reasonable amount of paid time off
+to fulfil that responsibility.
+This will cover the hearing
+and to allow time for the companion to familiarise themselves with the case
+and confer with the employee before and after the hearing.

-4. Where possible a companion will be allowed to have a say in the date and time of a hearing.
-If the companion cannot attend on a proposed date, the employee can suggest an alternative time and date so long as it is reasonable and it is not more than five working days after the original date.
+Where possible a companion
+will be allowed to have a say in
+the date and time of a hearing.
+If the companion cannot attend on a proposed date,
+the employee can suggest an alternative time and date
+so long as it is reasonable
+and it is not more than five working days after the original date.
 A longer postponement may be allowed at management’s discretion.

-5. The companion is allowed to address the hearing in order to:-
+The companion is allowed to address the hearing in order to:

-6.

-1. put and explain the employee’s case;
+* put and explain the employee’s case

-2. sum up the employee’s case;
+* sum up the employee’s case

-3. respond on the employee’s behalf to any view expressed at the hearing.
+* respond on the employee’s behalf to any view expressed at the hearing

-7. The companion can also confer with the employee during the hearing.
-The companion is allowed to participate as fully as reasonably possible in the hearing, including asking witnesses questions.
-There is not, however, an automatic right to cross-examine witnesses.
-The companion has no right to answer questions on the employee’s behalf, or to address the hearing if the employee does not wish it or to permit the employer from explaining their case.
+The companion can also confer with the employee during the hearing.
+The companion is allowed to participate
+as fully as reasonably possible in the hearing,
+including asking witnesses questions.
+There is not, however,
+an automatic right to cross-examine witnesses.
+The companion has no right to

+* answer questions on the employee’s behalf
+* address the hearing if the employee does not wish it
+* permit the employer from explaining their case